JoanMilano/JoanMilano/README.md

 -  I’m currently learning react and a bit of back-end
 -  I’m looking to collaborate on my portfolio project to fix the back-end issues
 -  Aswell as make new coding friends
--  you can reach me by messaging me on here
+-  you can reach me by messaging me via my number 530-313-0357